VimalvDev/Frontend-Lab/00-Notes/Libraries/React.md

 ---

 ## React Hooks
-- **Functional components** were orignally just for showing UI (they couldn't store data or run lifecycle code)
+- **Functional components** were originally just for showing UI (they couldn't store data or run lifecycle code)
 - Hooks were introduced (React 16.8) to give **functional components more power**
 - Hooks are special **functions** that let **functional components remember** things and **react** to changes